 Each department either has a mail room or an area where its mailboxes can be found.
 This is where you will pick up your daily mail, as well as place campus mail and U.S. mail.
 Department stationary and envelopes of various sizes are also located in each department.
 For U.S. mail, be sure your department's "charge" code is stamped or written on envelopes under the return address.
 If you have personal mail, you should use your own stamps.
 Stamps may be purchased at the credit union or the bookstore.

 You may set your own office hours.
-It is SUNY Fredonia policy that full-time faculty should be available on campus for at least four days a week and have formal office hours posted of at least five hours per week.
+It is The State University of New York at Fredonia policy that full-time faculty should be available on campus for at least four days a week and have formal office hours posted of at least five hours per week.
 Part-time faculty commitment should be scaled down proportionately.
 Post your schedule outside your door at the beginning of each semester and include the information on your syllabi.

 Office supplies are available through your department.
 Most common supplies are ordered by your department secretary from the university's central storehouse.
 You should see your department secretary to order items not stocked by the department.
 Departments have limited funds to purchase necessary items that are not stocked by the storehouse.